 Temperatures during California winters can be relatively cool (and some days relatively hot).
 Therefore, it’s important to make sure that both your heating and cooling systems are serviced and inspected for any faulty parts.

-Doing so will allow your home to stay at a constant and comfortable temperature, and prevent you from having to deal with costly breakdowns or decreasing the lifespan of your HVAC system.
+Doing so will allow your home to stay at a constant and comfortable temperature, and prevent you from having to deal with costly breakdowns or decreasing the lifespan of your AC system and heating system.
 If you still haven’t had your HVAC system serviced by a professional, our pros here at RR Electric, Heating & Air are ready when you are!